 Make sure your fruit trees get the right amount of water.
 Too little water will create stress and cause flowers to fall before pollination.
 Too much water can create a breeding ground for fungus or disease to set in.

 But preventing June fruit drop is not necessarily something to strive for; the tree and its fruit will grow best if the immature fruit is thinned slightly.
 In fact, stone fruit trees (peaches, plums, nectarines, and apricots) don't thin themselves enough and need additional help from us.
 Since each fruit only houses one seed, the tree wants to hold onto all its got.
 So, hand-thin the immature fruit of your stone fruit trees for an ample crop.

 For reasons not fully understood, stone fruit trees like cherries hang onto all their fruit without any problems.
 Maybe it's because the fruit itself is smaller and more plentiful than that of other varieties.
 Who knows?

 Accepting June Fruit Drop

-The bottom line is that June fruit drop is not just normal but is actually good for the fruit tree, and for you, too.
-You’ll not only get larger fruits, but the branches of your fruit trees will be lighter and less likely to break or require propping up.
+After all the worry, June fruit drop is really just a normal occurrence.
+And it's not just good for the fruit tree; it also provides less maintenance for you.
+Not only will you get larger, more delicious fruit, but the branches of your trees will be lighter and less likely to break or require artificial support.